 b.
 Zoë Kravitz, Timothée Chalamet, Emma Corrin

 c.
-Harry Styles, Rosé de Blackpink, Robert Pattinson
+Harry Styles, Rosé from Blackpink, Robert Pattinson

 a.
 Balmain or Versace – flamboyant, assertive, spectacular

 b.
-The Row or Loro Piana - minimalist, quiet, demanding
+The Row or Loro Piana – minimalist, silent, demanding

 c.
-Loewe or Bottega Veneta - conceptual, discreet, cult-like
+Loewe or Bottega Veneta – conceptual, discreet, cult

 Results

-You embrace luxury in all its spectacular glory.
-You like to make an impression, play with signs, tell a story of power or success.
+You embrace luxury in its most spectacular form.
+You love to make an impression, to play with symbols, to tell a story of power or success.
 Your style is a visual manifesto.

-You prefer to suggest rather than show.
-For you, true luxury lies in fit, texture and precision.
-You cultivate a hushed elegance, and those who know... know.
+You prefer to suggest rather than reveal.
+For you, true luxury lies in the cut, the texture, the precision.
+You cultivate a subtle elegance, and those in the know… know.

-You move between codes and counter-codes.
+You navigate between codes and counter-codes.
 You blur the lines: sometimes visible, sometimes invisible, always coherent.
-You're a stylish narrator, attentive to meaning more than form.
+You are a storyteller of style, attentive to meaning more than to form.

 Kravitz wears a black long-sleeved Saint Laurent gown